pangeo-data/pangeo/_sources/data.rst.txt

 For decades, our field has operated on a "download model," under which scientists download the data they wish to analyze from remote FTP servers to their personal computers.
-Pangeo operates on a different philosophy; instead of bringing the data to the computer, we bring the computer to the data.
+Pangeo operates on a different philosophy: we bring the computer to the data.
 The Pangeo :ref:`deployments` provide high-performance computing clusters in close proximity to high-performance storage.
 Many widely used datasets are already stored on these systems.